-The 2019 Medical Admissions Test for European students will take place on September 12nd in Rome at 14:00 and many other cities across the world (see here the complete list).
-You can find the offical call here (EN) or here (IT), the Annex A here (EN) or here (IT), the Annex B here (EN) or here (IT) and the regional decree for transfer here (all information are referred to the previous IMAT)(all documents will be published shortly).
+The 2021 Medical Admissions Test for European students will take place on September 9th in Rome at 12:00 and many other cities across the world (see here the complete list).
+You can find the Ministry offical call and procedures here (IT), the specific and detailed local procedures here (IT) and here (EN), and the Ministry instruction about the academic qualification obtained abroad) here (IT) and here (EN) or the local instruction here (EN).
+The detailed program of the 2021 test is available(Annex A) (IT) and here (EN).

-Admissions to IMAT: from the 2nd of July to the 15:00 (GMT+2) of the 24th of July 2018(to be confirmed).
-The 1st of september 2018 will be issued on MIUR website and on Uniroma2.it website the list of admitted students as well as the classrooms where the students will take place.
-At the University of Rome “Tor Vergata”, candidates will have to arrive at 12.00 in the classrooms they have been allocated to.
-The exam will start at 14.00.
+Admissions to IMAT: from the 30th of June to the 15:00 (GMT+2) of the 22nd of July 2021 on www.universitaly.it.
+The 30th of August 2021 will be issued on MIUR website and on Uniroma2.it website the list of admitted students as well as the classrooms where the students will take place.
+At the University of Rome “Tor Vergata”, candidates will have to arrive at 09.00 in the classrooms they have been allocated to.
+The exam will start at 12.00 (GMT +2).

 The following candidates are considered EU citizens:

 - citizens of Italy and other countries within the European Union;

 - citizens who possess a dual-nationality passport with citizenship in Italy and another country outside the EU or anywhere in the EU;

 - the citizens of Norway, Iceland, Liechtenstein, Switzerland, and the Republic of San Marino;

 - non-EU citizens holding (a) a valid long term residence permit in Italy or (b) a residence permit issued for employment or self-employment, for family reasons, political asylum, asylum for humanitarian or religious reasons;